Monzo Review: Should you make the switch?

 Monzo vs Starling Bank

-Starling is probably Monzo’s closest rival.
-It lets you set savings goals and even offers interest on your balance at 0.05% up to balances of £85,000.
+Starling* is probably Monzo’s closest rival.
+It lets you set savings goals and even offers 3.25% interest on your current account balance on balances up to £5,000.
 Starling also offers an in-app Marketplace so users can access other financial services and you can apply for a bigger overdraft than you can with Monzo.
-It was slightly ahead for entrepreneurs as it offered a business account long before Monzo, however Monzo finally released its business account in early 2020.
+It was slightly ahead for entrepreneurs as it offered a business account long before Monzo, however, Monzo finally released its business account in early 2020.

 Monzo’s app is slightly more intuitive and will inform you when your spending is getting too close to a set budget.